yugabyte/yugabyte-db/docs/content/latest/develop/learn/data-modeling-ycql.md

 | tablet-21 | Charles Dickens      | A Tale of Two Cities | 11.40  | 1859 | historical novel
 | tablet-21 | Charles Dickens      | Oliver Twist         | 9.25   | 1837 | serial novel

-Note that if we had made both `author` and `book_title` partition key columns, we would not be able to list all the books for a given author efficiently.
+Note that if you had made both `author` and `book_title` partition key columns, you would not be able to list all the books for a given author efficiently.

 **Note**